parthrana-27/Game-GEO/README.md

 # 3. Build and start all services
 docker-compose up --build

-# 4. Seed the database (first time only)
+# 4. Seed the database from the host (first time only)
+cd backend
-docker exec ss_backend npm run seed
+npm run seed
+cd ..

 # 5. Open the app
 open http://localhost:5173